diorhc/YTP/README.md

 - 🔹 Enable Picture-in-Picture (PIP) — via hotkey.
 - 🔹 Add/copy timecodes to videos (convenient for notes and editing) — via hotkey.
 - 🔹 Download videos through external services (Y2Mate - can be changed and edited to your own) and integration with my project [by YTDL](https://github.com/diorhc/YTDL), now with direct download from YouTube.
+- 🔹 Download audio and subtitles.
-- 🔹 Screenshot current frame and save locally.
+- 🔹 Take a screenshot of the current frame and save it locally.
+- 🔹 Support for zoom in the player.
 - 🔹 "Statistics" button on video page — quick access to views/subscribers/engagement.
 - 🔹 Channel statistics: quick overview of key metrics in one click.
 - 🔹 Hotkeys in Shorts (e.g., Shift+/ for hotkey reference).